Hand, Wrist, and Elbow

 Sometimes other conditions besides arthritis and carpal tunnel syndrome can cause discomfort in the hands and wrists.
 Conditions such as DeQuervain’s tenosynovitis and Dupuytren’s contracture can cause just as much pain even though they are not as well known.
 Dr. Hahn is skilled at identifying the source of the symptoms and will work to alleviate the condition without surgery if at all possible.

 A broken bone on the hand, wrist, or elbow can be caused by a wide range of events, including recreational activity and sporting injuries, overuse, trauma (like a dog bite or another accident), or disease.
 Fingertips also commonly experience fractures and sprains from falls, crushing, or catching an object.
-Any one of the many small bones of the hands and wrist can experience a fracture, and determining the type and severity can allow our surgeon to provide the optimal treatment.
+Any one of the many small bones of the hands and wrist can experience a fracture, and determining the type and severity can allow our orthopaedic surgeon to provide the optimal treatment.
 Symptoms of a fracture typically include swelling, tenderness and pain, potential deformity, an inability to move or flex the area normally, or a knuckle depression.
 An X-ray can assist in diagnosing the condition and determining the ideal course of treatment.
 Many types of fractures can be addressed non-surgically, using a brace or splint for several weeks followed by light physical therapy or exercises.
 More severe fractures may require surgical repair.

 Bent or Deformed Hand or Fingers